-Section 3 covers the removal under full containment of any friable ACM such as asbestos containing paint where the quantity is equal to or greater than 80 SF.
+Section 3 covers the removal under full containment of any non-friable ACM that have been rendered friable during the removal process such as glue dots.
 Work area must be fully contained with two (2) layers of six (6) millimeter fire retardant plastic sheeting on both walls and floors.
 A 3-stage decontamination unit and keeping the work area under negative pressure is also required.